MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

 # Create custom insight cards

 As an administrator or sales manager, you can create your own suggested actions that are more relevant to your organization through the assistant management feature.
-By using events and conditions you can customize the circumstances on when to create suggestions and push information into the seller’s workflow.
+By using events and conditions, you can customize the circumstances on when to create suggestions and push information into the seller’s workflow.
 This helps the sellers to close deals faster.
-The following illustrates a high-level flow of insight card creation:
+The following digaram illustrates a high-level flow of insight card creation:

 > [!div class="mx-imgBorder"]
 > ![Open assistant tab](media/cc-create-card.png "Open assistant tab")